-One food standards inspection is programmed for 2021/2022.
+Two food standards inspections are programmed for 2023/2024.

 Food standard sampling may also be carried out depending on intelligence, local and regional requirements and surveys.

 Environmental Protection

 There are currently three prescribed processes within our jurisdiction, all of which will be subject to their annual programmed inspection.
 Any complaints or queries regarding the processes will be investigated by officers.